 - Is your title eye-catching and descriptive?

-- How many amenities have you tagged for your property?
-You should include as many as possible.
+- How many amenities have you tagged for your Vrbo property?

-- Have you included keywords related to the location of your property?
+- Have you included keywords related to the property’s location?

 - Do you have ‘instant book’ enabled?